WandaChen/DataVisualizationProject/README.md

     - (Q3) a few are close to 0%, then drift up.
     - (Q4) wide spread of gaps ,median unknow.
     - (Q5) How does the difference show the women's earnings gap?
 What is the mathematics formula to calculate the percentage?
+3. Amir (Udacity):
+    - (Q1) I notice a very dense visualization
+    - (Q2) How come Hungary took decreased significantly in 2003?
+    - (Q3) I notice that KOR has the worst gender wage gap.
+    - (Q4) That wage gaps are decreasing over time
+    - (Q5) I don't understand the bar graphs at the bottom.
+They seem to be the same as the line graph above.
+How come you don't simply dim the other lines, add labels to the points when one country's line is selected?

+##### Response to version 1 Feedback
+Because I do not know how the data was collected and calculated, I really cannout explain why some countries have dramatic difference between years.
+When I download the data, it already included the calculated percentage values.

 ### Resources
 1. OECD (2015), Gender wage gap (indicator). doi: 10.1787/7cee77aa-en (Accessed on 10 October 2015)